-- All the relevant paperwork, including the safeguarding form will be submitted to the LA on the day of receiving the de-registration letter from the parent with a copy of the letter. - The school will always offer an opportunity for parents to discuss the decision and to offer additional support to prevent the decision to EHE. - The school will operate a 10-day cooling off period to allow time and space for the decision to be considered, but if parents decide that they want to proceed with the EHE request then this will not affect the date of deregistration. - The pupil will be taken off roll from the day the school receives the letter, or in cases where the parent is giving advance notice of the date requested, on the date requested. - We cannot backdate this to an earlier date than receipt of the letter, even if the parent requests this. - The school will confirm that the pupil has been registered with the LA as EHE to ensure that they have assumed responsibility for the pupil.
+- All the relevant paperwork, including the safeguarding form will be submitted to the LA on the day of receiving the de-registration letter from the parent with a copy of the letter. - The school will always offer an opportunity for parents to discuss the decision in a face to face meeting and to offer additional support to prevent the decision to EHE. - The school will operate a 10-day cooling off period to allow time and space for the decision to be considered, but if parents decide that they want to proceed with the EHE request then this will not affect the date of deregistration. - The pupil will be taken off roll from the day the school receives the letter, or in cases where the parent is giving advance notice of the date requested, on the date requested. - We cannot backdate this to an earlier date than receipt of the letter, even if the parent requests this. - The school will confirm that the pupil has been registered with the LA as EHE to ensure that they have assumed responsibility for the pupil.

-Pupil Moves Out of Area:
+Pupil Moves Out of Area / Child Missing Education (CME):